Language

 GameObject obj = GameObject.FindWithTag(string tag);

-// Returns all GameObjects that match the given tag.
+// Gets all GameObjects that match a tag.

 GameObject[] objs = GameObject.FindGameObjectsWithTag(string tag);

-// Returns the component of type T attached to this GameObject.
+// Gets a component attached to this GameObject.

 T comp = GetComponent<T>();